Area-53-Robotics/Intro-To-Robotics/docs/software/git/remote-repo.md

 ### Pull

-Pulling will perform a fetch, but in addition it will also try to integrate the changes from the remote repository into the local one.
+A git pull actually performs two other git commands, a git fetch and a git merge.
+First it will fetch the latest refs from the remote repository, and then it will attempt to merge the specified branch into the local one.

 <!--prettier-ignore-->
 !!! note
     A pull will only attempt to integrate into the current branch, not any others.

-If the history of the two branches (remote and local) is not divergent, the difference will simply be resolved by [fast forwarding](https://stackoverflow.com/questions/29673869/what-is-git-fast-forwarding).
-If they are divergent, then a [merge or a rebase](./merging.md) will occur.

 ![Image](../../assets/git/pull.png){ width="800" }

+This merge works exactly like a normal merge.
+If the changes are not divergent, it will be resolved via fast-forward.
+In addition, if specified, a rebase can be used instead of a normal merge.

 ### Push